-At Mossbourne Riverside Academy we believe that pupils should be encouraged to behave well and work hard.
+At MRA we believe that pupils should be encouraged to behave well and work hard.
 We feel it is vital that teachers build a strong relationship with each child in order to foster a sense of pride in their individual achievements.
 We use a number of positive consequences to do so.
 Whilst our aim is that pupils should work and behave well for the pleasure of the task, we recognise that rewards are sometimes necessary and appropriate.
 We use the following positive rewards:

-- House point system
+- House points

-- Stay on green traffic light system
+- Traffic light system

-- Non-verbal rewards

-- Praise

-- Cheers
+- Positive feedback, verbal and non-verbal

+- Specific praise and group cheers and celebrations

-- Showing work to other staff
+- Showing and displaying work

-- Stickers, star charts, certificates
+- Stickers, reward charts, certificates

 - Star of the week

 - Communication with parents/carers

-- Displaying work

-- Positive and constructive comments regarding work

-- Celebration assemblies
+- Celebration assemblies and linked rewards